bryancostanich/Recipes/Sauces/Garlic_Chipotle_Aioli/readme.md

 ## Instructs

-1. Mix mayo and garlic in a glass bowl
+1. Put half the vegenaise and all the garlic in a microwave safe bowl and stir.
-2. Microwave for 30s
+2. Microwave for 30 seconds, stir, and microwave for another 30 seconds.
 3. Add Chipotle, mix